Duke of Edinburgh's Award

 DofE Bronze Award participants complete four sections to achieve their Award – Physical, Skills, Volunteering and Expedition.

-DofE Leaders support the students and help with ideas for the first three sections, and students are then responsible for organising and spending time on their chosen activities.
+DofE leaders support the students and help with ideas for the first three sections, and students are then responsible for organising and spending time on their chosen activities.

 For more information about how you can get involved, please contact the school.